Nandini-A31/Digital-Line-Coding-C/README.md

 - Simulated using Proteus

 ## Tools Used
--Micro c pro for pic
+- Micro c pro for pic
 - Proteus
 - PIC16F877A